 Why quick-service restaurants have a digital fraud problem

-As dining rooms continue to restrict capacity amid responses to the coronavirus, consumer demand for online and mobile ordering has accelerated.
+Consumer demand for online and mobile ordering has accelerated significantly.
 To meet the demand, 31% of restaurants said they’ll invest in delivery services or technology, according to a 2020 Reward Networks survey.
 And that’s not a bad idea.

-And those that plan to adopt online and mobile-ordering can recoup more revenue lost to a decline in dine-in customers through things like up-sell opportunities.
+Those that plan to adopt online and mobile ordering can recoup more revenue lost to a decline in dine-in customers through things like up-sell opportunities.
 On average, online orders are 20% larger than in-restaurant purchases, says a recent ChowNow report.

-But more online and mobile orders mean an increase in digital fraud losses, as bad actors respond with new digital attacks.
-And they’re targeting many points in the customer journey — well beyond the point of payment.
+But more online and mobile orders mean an increase in digital fraud losses.
+Bad actors aren’t just targeting the point of payment.
+They’re going after many points in the customer journey.
 For quick-service restaurants (QSRs), solving digital fraud problems means understanding four key elements that contribute to it.

 1. They don’t understand what ‘good’ customers look like

-Customers who use QSR apps often may have a high number of loyalty points.
-Protecting those points is essential to keeping good customers and maintaining trust.
-Unfortunately, credential stuffing and account takeover attacks put those points — and revenue — at risk.
-With credential stuffing, bad actors test thousands of usernames and passwords in quick succession to access user accounts.
+Customers who use QSR apps accumulate loyalty points and rewards.
+Protecting those points is essential to keeping good customers and maintaining brand trust.
+Unfortunately, credential stuffing and account takeover fraud put those points — and revenue — at risk.

 Account takeover can have devastating, long-term effects on QSRs.
 Beyond lost revenue, account takeover fraud damages brands and erodes the trust of good customers.
-But QSRs can prevent credential stuffing and account takeover fraud with a multilayered approach to account protection.
-Kount Control applies protection, policy and customization, and reporting to give QSRs complete protection from account takeover.
-It’s the industry’s first solution that provides an adaptive and customizable way to protect and enhance the entire customer journey.
+But an account takeover solution can prevent credential stuffing and account takeover fraud.

 3. They’re taking too long to make decisions